emanuele-progr/PSSP/README.md

 Final Project for the course of Machine Learning 2020-2021, University of Florence.
 The project aims to deepen the techniques and concepts exposed during the course through the implementation of the architectures and some tests.
-The task we will try to solve is the prediction of the secondary structure of the protein in 8 classes mainly with an architecture based on RNNs and, in the end, one based on the Transformer.
+The task we will try to solve is the prediction of the secondary structure of the protein in 8 classes mainly with an architecture based on RNNs and, in the end, an attempt to adapt the task to the Transformer architecture.

 For more details, a report in Italian is available [here](https://github.com/emanuele-progr/PSSP/blob/main/report_ita/MLProject.pdf).